Innoactive/Creator/.Documentation/articles/innoactive-creator/step-inspector.md

 [![Add a condition to a step](../images/step-inspector/add-condition.gif "How to add a condition to a step.")](../images/step-inspector/add-condition.gif)

-## Add transitions
+## Add Transitions

 To add a transition in the Step Inspector, click on the `Add Transition` button.
 It will point to the end of the chapter by default.
-To choose another destination, see [the article about Workflow Editor](workflow-editor.md#add-tansitions).
+To choose another destination, see [the article about Workflow Editor](workflow-editor.md#add-transitions).

 Make sure that every step has at least one transition.
 Otherwise, the training course will not proceed past that step.